berinaysrl/DSA210--Term-Project/README.md

     - Timestamps of likes I've given to posts or reels.
     - The associated metadata for each like (like the URL of the content and its title.)

+*note: Raw data files will not be included in this repository to protect privacy and keep the repository lightweight.
+Only processed and anonymized data will be used for analysis. ".gitignore" will be used to ensure this.*

 ## PROJECT PLAN

-I will follow these steps to analyze the data:
+I will follow these steps to analyze the data.
+I will use Phyton for data analysis and visualization with Pandas, numpy, matplotlib, and seaborn to achieve these steps:

 1. **Preprocessing**:
    - Parse and clean both datasets.